Online Sportsbooks in

 The Broncos are playing the Jets.

-You have signed up for a new sportsbook which has offered you up to $500 in a risk-free bet.
+You have signed up for a new sportsbook which has offered you up to $500 in a second chance bet.

-You decide to wager a $500 risk-free bet on the Broncos at odds of -200.
+You decide to wager a $500 second chance bet on the Broncos at odds of -200.

 There are three potential outcomes to this wager.

-As long as you have accounted for the fact that a risk-free bet is not entirely risk-free, then we can highly recommend this type of bet.
+As long as you have accounted for the fact that a second chance bet is not entirely without risk, then we can highly recommend this type of bet.

 We prefer to see this type of bet as an opportunity to have a second try, should you screw up your first wager.
 This is especially relevant to a new customer who may not be acquainted with sports betting or that particular sportsbooks product.
-Arizona's online sports betting market is completely new, so we can imagine there will be many residents trying their hand at online wagering for the first time.
-But, again, a risk-free bet is a great way to test the water.
+Colorado's online sports betting market is growing, so we can imagine there will be many residents trying their hand at online wagering for the first time.
+But, again, a second chance bet is a great way to test the water.

 This form of bonus matches your initial deposit.